derek-knox/Coding-For-Designers/Coding and Visual Design/Elements and Elements.md

 ## Texture | State

 *Texture* when applied to a shape or a form gives it a richer quality.
-This richness may be exemplified as a sense of time, where a texture is aged and weathered for example.
+This richness is exemplified as a sense of time, where a texture is aged and weathered for example.
 Similarly, a function or object with *state* gives it a richer quality, a sense of time as well.
 A shape or form that lacks texture often lacks richness.
 The same is true for a function or object that lacks state.
 It is worth noting that state is vital to coding where texture in a visual design is not.
 State is a necessity in coding.

 ![alt text](../assets/visual-todo-placeholder.jpg "Texture and State Examples")